 I remember the first time that I read and pondered Proverbs 16:4, “The Lord has made everything for its purpose, even the wicked for the day of trouble.”
 The Bible tells us that both the Pharaoh of the Exodus and Nebuchadnezzar, King of Babylon, were instruments of God’s choosing and using for His ultimate purposes in the history of Israel.
 He even went on to call the brutal Nebuchadnezzar, who carried of the nation of Israel into Babylonian captivity, “My servant” (Jeremiah 43:10).

-At this point in my life, after walking with Jesus for forty-nine years, I am content to let God be God, resting in the words of Deuteronomy 29:29, “The secret things belong to the Lord our God, but the things He reveals belong to us…”
+At this point in my life, after walking with Jesus for fifty years, I am content to let God be God, resting in the words of Deuteronomy 29:29, “The secret things belong to the Lord our God, but the things He reveals belong to us…”